jiangzian96/GNN-facebook-page-recommender/README.md

 # GNN-facebook-page-recommender

-to install the required packages for GNN:
+after having installed `torch`, to install the required packages for GNN:

 ```
 try: